yordil/flutter-ChatApp/README.md

   Search for users to initiate new conversations.

 - **File Sharing (UI Placeholder)**
-  The app includes a file-sharing feature in the UI, though its functionality is not yet implemented.
+  The app includes a file-sharing feature in the UI, but due to S3 limit it is not working

 ## Tech Stack